mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

         :width: 600px
         :align: center

-        A schematic diagram of how different parts of a data object is handled.
+        Schematic diagram of how different parts of a data object are handled.
+        The red box around the center of the figure shows a schematic of the data components when a data object is constructed in memory.
+The boxes in the right-hand (black) box illustrate that the different pieces of the object are normally stored in different places.
+        This example shows all the components stored within MongoDB (the black box), but we note sample data may also be stored as files in a file system or in cloud containers.

     The key point of this figure is that the waveform data is treated differently from the Metadata and two auxiliary items we call ProcessingHistory and the error log (elog).
 Waveform data is currently stored either internally in MongoDB's gridfs storage or in external files.
-The wf collection for the data type being read (wf_TimeSeries or wf_Seismogram) stores only data we store as Metadata.
+Documents in the wf collection for the data type being read (wf_TimeSeries or wf_Seismogram) contain only data we store as Metadata.
 A more extensive discussion of Metadata and how we use it can be found :ref:`here<data_object_design_concepts>`.
     That section also gives details about ProcessingHistory and the error